Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: The Two Definitions of (Respectively, ) Are Equivalent

-These two definitions look a little different than those given in Section \ref{sec_preliminaries}.
-But they are, in fact, equivalent.
-We will only show the equivalence for definitions of $\mathcal{P}$ and the case for $\mathcal{NP}$ can be shown by similar arguments, thus we omit it here.
+As we mentioned earlier, these two definitions look a little different from those given in Section \ref{sec:preliminaries}.
+But they are equivalent.
+Here, we will show the equivalence for these two definitions of $\mathcal{P}$ and the equivalence for those two definitions of $\mathcal{NP}$.